ACMatMichiganTech/GameDesignTutorial/Readme.md

-This is a general readme file
+This project is not a normal project
+It was made using libGDX, and you must install the Gradle eclipse plugin
+See power point slides